Well, not anymore.

 At least not overwhelmingly, though some small part of me will probably always dream of looking back at Earth from outer space.
 But I did want to be an astronaut, from the time I was a little girl until the day the space shuttle Columbia exploded upon re-entry and I decided I didn’t want to die a fiery death.

 Then I decided maybe astronomy was a better career path.
 This eventually morphed into astrobiology, but both ideas were scrapped after taking my first physics class and absolutely hating it.
-Nothing has ever made me feel more stupid than physics – because I’d plug numbers into an equation and it would work and I’d get an answer and I’d understand it – and then I’d find out I approached the whole problem completely wrong.
+Nothing has ever made me feel more stupid than physics – because I’d plug numbers into an equation and it would work and I’d get an answer and I’d feel like I was understanding it – and then I’d find out I actually approached the whole problem completely wrong and my answer wasn’t even close to being correct.

 Anyway, when I discovered the NASA Wallops Island Flight Facility Visitor Center in Virginia, the seven-year-old astronaut wannabe in me decided this was absolutely a place we’d be stopping.